Understand user behavior with reports

 Your app has a starting and ending event that visitors navigate differently, and you want to understand the most common or quickest journey.

-You want to see daily, weekly, or monthly completion and attempt rates over a specific date range.
+View daily, weekly, or monthly completion and attempt rates over a specific date range.

-You want to see if visitors have used your application but haven't started a process.
+See if visitors have used your application but haven't started a process.

 You have a starting and ending event, but your visitors can customize the process between start and end in their own instance of your app.